 Key challenges to CPEC

-- Political stability and continuity of civilian governments
+- Political instability and continuity of civilian governments

-- Drawing CPEC into domestic political fights by parties
+- Drawing CPEC into domestic political fights by 'stakeholders'

 - Disinformation about CPEC through social and mass media

 Wali Zahid is a Pakistani futurist, speaker, social media strategist and blogger.
 His blog, walizahid.com, is the most authentic place on everything Pakistan.

 Wali was one of the first bloggers to post about CPEC as a game changer and THE first to publish an in-country post on BRI.

 Known for his widely-read Pakistan2050 forecast, Wali appears on national TV, occasionally writes for The News and speaks about CPEC and OBOR enthusiastically.
 He was part of the first nationwide brainstorming on Vision 2025 at Planning Commission in 2013.

 Wali’s early work life was as a journalist where he worked for Dawn, The Nation and becoming Editor of The News, Lahore in 1991.
 He later worked briefly at BBC London.
 Later, he established Institute of Media & Communications (IMC) in Islamabad which offered training courses in print and TV journalism, advertising, cartooning and PR.